 How do you say goodbye to a brother?

-How do you write something that will honor him and
+How do you write something to honor him and

-convey feelings in the most tender parts of your heart and soul?
+convey feelings in the most delicate parts of your heart and soul?

 but it never seemed like it was really going to happen, and then

 one late night the phone rang, and that was the end.

 And that's how it was.

 Earlier last week, I felt so uneasy, and deep down, I think

 I knew it was the Spirit preparing my heart.